Kelvin0110/Gym/docs/about/concepts/configuration.md

 Different server types have additional required fields (e.g., `domain` for resources servers, `resources_server` and `model_server` for agents).
 See {doc}`/reference/configuration` for complete field specifications.

-In many config files in NeMo Gym, you'll see the same name used for both server ID and implementation:
+Config files in NeMo Gym often use the same name for both server ID and implementation:

 ```yaml
 example_simple_weather:        # ← Server ID